 Common Signs You Need to Either Repair or Replace Your Gutters

 If your gutters aren’t doing their job properly, it puts your roof and your home at risk of serious damage.
 It’s important to keep an eye on them and watch for these common signs that it might be time for a repair or replacement.

 - Aging – Even the best gutter systems get old.
-Most of the time, the gutters will last as long as the roof does, but if they begin to rust, corrode, sag, or fail, it’s probably time to replace them.
+Most of the time, they will last as long as the roof does, but if they begin to rust, corrode, sag, or fail, it’s probably time to replace them.

 - Poor Installation – Gutters are secured to the fascia boards or rafter tails along the roof perimeter.
 If they are not installed properly, they don’t work correctly and should be repaired or replaced as they can cause water-related problems around your home.

-- Pipe Blockage – If clogged gutters aren’t cleared, it can cause problems in the rainwater pipes as well.
-These are the pipes that connect the gutter to the ground and allow water to flow properly.
+- Pipe Blockage – If clogs aren’t cleared, it can cause problems in the rainwater pipes as well.
+These are the pipes that connect it to the ground and allow water to flow properly.
 If the downspout pipe is clogged, it will cause backflow and, if left long enough, can cause wood rot where the gutter overflows.